-We ask our stockholders to approve annually, on an advisory basis, the compensation of our NEOs as disclosed in our proxy statement (commonly known as the "Say-on-Pay" advisory vote).
+Through the annual "Say-on-Pay" advisory vote, we ask our stockholders to approve the compensation of our NEOs, as disclosed in our proxy statement.
 While the Say-on-Pay vote is an advisory vote and not binding on the Company, the Compensation Committee strongly values the opinions of the stockholders as expressed in the Say-on-Pay vote and reviews the prior year's Say-on-Pay voting results when considering any changes to our executive compensation program.

-At our 2020 Annual Meeting, the Company's stockholders voted 87% in favor of our executive compensation practices as disclosed in the Company's 2020 proxy statement.
-While we are pleased with these results, we remain committed to engagement with our stockholders on an ongoing basis in order to continue to improve our executive compensation program, regularly engaging in discussions regarding our executive compensation and ESG programs.
+At our 2021 Annual Meeting, the Company's stockholders voted 96% in favor of our executive compensation practices as disclosed in the Company's 2021 proxy statement.
+While we are pleased with these results and did not make any changes to our executive compensation program directly as a result of the vote, we remain committed to engagement with our stockholders on an ongoing basis in order to continue to improve our executive compensation program, regularly engaging in discussions regarding our executive compensation and ESG programs.